carreter/carreter.github.io/content/posts/rosalind/003-fib-gc-hamm/index.md

 ML/AI training applications, I figured it'd be good to keep my bioinformatics/computational biology skills sharp by resuming this series.

-We're still pretty early on in the [ROSALIND problem tree](https://rosalind.info/problems/tree-view/), so the exercises are not too hard.
-As such, I'll be fitting a few problems into this post and place an extra emphasis on writing idiomatic and performant Go.

-Most of the Kubernetes infrastructure I'll be working on at Google (e.g. some open-source contributions to [JobSet](https://github.com/kubernetes-sigs/jobset)) will be in Go, I will likely write parts of this series in other languages going forward.
-I've created a little [poll](https://strawpoll.com/PKglej37QZp) to see if  my readers have any preference(s).
+Most of the Kubernetes infrastructure I'll be working on at Google (e.g. some open-source contributions to [JobSet](https://github.com/kubernetes-sigs/jobset)) will be in Go, I will likely write this series in other languages going forward.
+I've also found myself somewhat frustrated with Go's lack of expressivity and relatively limited tooling for functional programming lately.
+[Julia](https://julialang.org/) has piqued my interest, so I'll be trying a couple problems in it here.
-[Julia](https://julialang.org/) has definitely caught my eye lately, so expect to see a post using that soon.

 Now let's get to it and solve some problems!
 Don't forget to check the [GitHub repo](https://github.com/carreter/rosalind-solutions) for full solutions if you get stuck.